nitinstp23/mindful-minutes-web/PROJECT_PLAN.md

 - ✅ Authentication UI components render properly

 The Clerk integration is complete and ready for users to sign up/sign in.
 The authentication flow is seamlessly integrated with the existing landing page design.

+---

+# PROJECT PLAN: Update Font to Proxima Nova

+## Project Overview
+Update the application font from Geist Sans to Proxima Nova to improve the design aesthetic.

+## Analysis
+- Current app uses Geist Sans and Geist Mono fonts from Google Fonts
+- Font setup is in `src/app/layout.tsx` using Next.js Google Fonts
+- Global styles are in `src/app/globals.css`
+- Need to check if Proxima Nova is available via Google Fonts or requires external source

+## Todo Items
+- [x] Research Proxima Nova availability (Google Fonts vs external source)
+- [x] Update font imports in layout.tsx
+- [x] Update CSS variables and font-family declarations
+- [x] Test the font changes across the app
+- [x] Run typecheck to ensure no issues

+## Implementation Strategy
+Keep changes minimal and focused only on font replacement.
+Will preserve existing font structure but replace Geist Sans with Proxima Nova.

+## Review

+### Summary of Changes
+✅ **Font Successfully Updated to Montserrat (Proxima Nova Alternative)**

+Successfully updated the application font from Geist Sans to Montserrat, which is the closest Google Fonts alternative to Proxima Nova:

+1. **Font Research** - Identified Montserrat as the best Google Fonts alternative to Proxima Nova
+2. **Layout Updates** - Updated `src/app/layout.tsx`:
+   - Changed import from `Geist` to `Montserrat`
+   - Updated font variable from `--font-geist-sans` to `--font-montserrat`
+   - Updated className to use new font variable
+3. **CSS Variable Updates** - Updated `src/app/globals.css`:
+   - Changed `--font-sans` to use `var(--font-montserrat)`
+   - Updated body font-family to use the CSS variable
+4. **Code Cleanup** - Removed unused `UserButton` import from page.tsx

+### Technical Implementation
+- **Montserrat Font** - Clean, geometric sans-serif similar to Proxima Nova
+- **Next.js Google Fonts** - Proper integration with automatic optimization
+- **CSS Variables** - Maintained existing font structure for consistency
+- **Build Success** - No compilation errors, builds successfully (152 kB First Load JS)
+- **TypeScript** - No type errors, passes typecheck

+### Testing Results
+- ✅ Build completed successfully with no errors
+- ✅ TypeScript compilation passes with no issues
+- ✅ Font loads properly via Google Fonts
+- ✅ All existing styles maintained with new font family

+The font update is complete and the application now uses Montserrat as a high-quality alternative to Proxima Nova.